LeoLiu5/plantmonitor/README.md

 sudo /bin/systemctl enable grafana-server sudo /bin/systemctl start grafana-server
 ```
-Now go to http://staff-pi-casa0014.local:3000 and log in use the account "admin" and the password "admin".
+Now go to http://staff-pi-casa0014.local:3000 and log in using the account "admin" and the password "admin".

 ![Step 3](./img/s3.1.png)

-Add your first datasource and change some settings:
+Add your first data source and change some settings:

 ![Step 3](./img/s3.2.png)